 We believe in good governance.
-As a NFP organisation we rely on valuable financial contributions and we want to ensure that we provide, not only value for money, but also responsible allocation of resources within our vision and mission statement.
+As an NFP organisation, we rely on valuable financial contributions and we want to ensure that we provide, not only value for money, but also the responsible allocation of resources within our vision and mission statement.

 Chairman: Dr Colin Dicks

 Treasurer: Mr Paul Lanham

 Secretary: Dr Brunhilde Davis

 Dying to Understand is an online resource related to death and dying, available for all those impacted by a terminal illness as they and their loved ones travel the path to death.

 - Provide education about dying: including wills, testaments, advanced directives, funeral planning, palliative care

 - Provide education about living: including how to do your bucket list, photoshoots, legacy and telling your story